holdennguyen/kubernetes-install-cluster-with-kubeadm/README.md

 </h1>

 <h4 align="center">🦖 Detail explain step-by-step for beginner.</h4>
-<p align="center">Reference to K8s documentation - section <a href="https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/" target="_blank">Bootstrapping clusters with kubeadm.</a><br>This tutorial walks you through setting up Kubernetes Cluster on a local machine using VirtualBox.<br>We will use Vagrant to automate provisioning VirtualBox's VM.</p>
+<p align="center">Reference to K8s documentation - section <a href="https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/" target="_blank">Bootstrapping clusters with kubeadm.</a><br>This tutorial walks you through setting up Kubernetes Cluster on a local machine using VirtualBox.<br>We will use Vagrant to automate the provisioning of VirtualBox's VM.</p>

 <p align="center">
   <a href="https://www.vagrantup.com/" target="_blank">